krathalan/apparmor-profiles/README.md

 This profile assumes you only want to download files to `~/{D,d}ownlads/`.

 This profile applies to all `transmission-*` binaries, including `transmission-daemon` and `transmission-remote`.

+### undervolt.py
+This profile is for an Intel CPU undervolt utility: https://github.com/georgewhewell/undervolt

 ### waybar
 You may need to add local changes to allow `waybar` modules to work which I have not tested.
 I have tested the following modules to work: sway/workspaces, sway/mode, sway/window, network, pulseaudio, cpu, clock, tray.